-Our net income increased \$33 million to \$69 million for the three months ended December 31, 2005 as compared to \$36 million for the three months ended December 31, 2004.
-The increase is the result of increases in operating income and decreases in unrealized losses on warrants and minority interest expense, slightly offset by an increase in interest expense and a decrease in other income, as described more fully above.
+Our net income increased \$8 million to \$73 million for the three months ended December 31, 2005 as compared to \$65 million for the three months ended December 31, 2004.
+The increase is the result of increases in operating income, slightly offset by an increase in interest expense and a decrease in other income, as described more fully above.